f13rce/LatencyFetcher/README.md

 # Results

 Output will give you a results-$DATE.csv file listing all the countries with their median, mean, min, max ping, sample size and websites it was able to test (that originate from the same country).

+Note that some servers have disabled ICMP, so those web servers will be ignored and flagged as ``Index out of range error``, seeing how the ``ping`` command did not deliver any ping results.
+These servers will be ignored in the final results.